damianhakert/damianhakert.github.io/source/posts/2016-10-22-gitlab-8-13-released.html.md

 everything that happened in this time range.

-Only the staging and production stages will show what's actually been shipped to production.
+Only the staging and production stages will show what's actually been shipped to production, of course.

 ## Assign issues to MR author